unionj-cloud/go-doudou-tutorials/grpcdemo/README.md

 - `go-doudou svc http --handler --doc -c`: generate code for RESTful service
 - `go-doudou svc grpc`: generate code for grpc service

-Both of two are very safe, you can feel free to run them repeatedly once you made changes in `svc.go` file.
+Both of two are very safe, you can feel free to run them repeatedly once you made changes to `svc.go` file.

 ## Conclusion